 - Installing the latest updates for your new OS might be the key to solving this issue quickly.

-Logitech G Hub is software with which users can manage their Logitech peripheral devices.
+Logitech G Hub is software for users to manage their Logitech peripheral devices.
 That software is compatible with Windows 11.

 Are you also trying to fix Logitech G Hub not working in Windows 11?
 If yes, the potential resolutions below might kick-start Logitech G Hub.

-The software might have corrupted or missing files.
-In which case, reinstalling Logitech G Hub will be a likely solution.
+- Corrupt or missing files – The software might not work correctly because it has one or more corrupt files.
+In this case, reinstalling Logitech G Hub will be a likely solution.

-How can I fix Logitech G Hub not working in Windows 11?
+What can I do if Logitech G Hub not working in Windows 11?

 2. Run Logitech G Hub as an administrator